Anu78/raspberrypi-temp/README.md

 pnpm run dev
 ```

-The website is also being served at the HTTP port (port 80) on the raspberry pi (it should be accessible at http://organoids.local on the eduroam network).
+The goal is to have website served at the HTTP port (port 80) on the raspberry pi (it should then be accessible at http://organoids.local on the eduroam network).

 ### python backend